-If set to On, readline will enable eight-bit input (that is, it will not strip the eighth bit from the characters it reads), regardless of what the terminal claims it can support.
+If set to On, readline will enable eight-bit input (that is, it will not strip the high bit from the characters it reads), regardless of what the terminal claims it can support.
 The name meta-flag is a synonym for this variable.
-The default is Off, but readline will set it to On if the locale contains eight-bit characters.